-The Company has entered into employment agreements with four of its key executives.
+The Company has entered into employment agreements with three of its key executives.
 Under their respective agreements, the executives serve at will and are bound by typical confidentiality, non-solicitation and non-competition provisions.
+Deferred compensation for the founders of the Company, as disclosed in Note 9 above, is still outstanding as of March 31, 2017.